YasinzHyper/IntelliCam/README.md

 # intellicam

-An Intelligent Camera with real-time object detection
+An Intelligent Camera with real-time object detection and object classification.
+This project utilizes the tensorFLow Lite library for running the model for object detection and classification.

 ## Getting Started